To add a dividend manually:

 The Check for new dividends from date will either be set to the last time you used the process or, as in above example, the first date of any transaction in your portfolio.

 You can change the Check from date if you wish.

 Once you are happy with the date click on the blue Check button.

 SharePad will notify you how many dividends have been found and how many have already been added to your portfolio.
 It will list each dividend that has not yet been added to the portfolio.

 Each dividend has a tick box, which can be de-selected, should you decide against adding it to your portfolio.
 Once you are happy with your selections you can click on the blue Add button and transactions for each dividends will be added in your portfolio.

-Here you can see that the most recent dividend for Alliance Trust PLC has been added by the Add dividends automatically process.
+Here you can see that the most recent dividend for Diageo PLC has been added by the Add dividends automatically process.

 The dividends are also shown as Credits in the Cash view.